Resource Embedding

 $$ stable language sql;

-Computed relationships have good performance as their intended design enable inlining.
+Computed relationships have good performance as their intended design enable function inlining.

 Warning

 • Always use SETOF when creating computed relationships.
-Functions can return a table without using SETOF, but bear in mind that they will not be inlined.
+Functions can return a table without using SETOF, but bear in mind that PostgreSQL will not inline them.

 • Make sure to correctly label the to-one part of the relationship.
 When using the ROWS 1 estimation, PostgREST will expect a single row to be returned.
 If that is not the case, it will unnest the embedding and return repeated values for the top level resource.